Check your tickets! Winning Mega Millions ticket sold in Ohio

 [DOWNLOAD: Free WHIO-TV News app for alerts as news breaks]

-One person won $30,000 with four of five winning numbers and the Megaball in Friday night’s drawing.
+One person won $20,000 with four of the five winning numbers and the Megaball in Tuesday night’s drawing.

 TRENDING STORIES: